A Basic Guide to the Retirement Visa (SRRV) in the Philippines

 1. Submit documentary requirements to the PRA or Consulate General for authentication.

-Processing time for SRRV visa takes around 15 to 20 working days.
+Processing time for an SRRV visa takes around 15 to 20 working days.
 Applications processed through the PRA satellite offices in Baguio, Clark-Subic, Cebu, and Davao take 25 to 30 working days.

 Cancellation

-Apply the cancellation at the PRA at least two months before the validity of the visa expires.
+Apply for the cancellation at the PRA at least two months before the validity of the visa expires.
 You need to submit a request letter along with the required documents to the PRA office.
 The visa can then be canceled just by withdrawing the deposit.
-The processing time usually takes around 20 to 30 days on a case-to-case basis.
+The processing time usually takes around 20 to 30 days on a case-by-case basis.

 Renewal